OliverHofkens/scryfall-telegram/README.md

 For always-on mode, add [ScryfallBot](https://t.me/ScryfallBot) to your chat and mark cards to be looked up with `[[ card you want to find ]]`.
 You can find a specific printing or limit the search to a specific set by adding the 3 letter set code like this: `[[ my card | SET ]]`

+NOTE: Currently, the bot needs to be an admin in your chat in order to see messages without being explicitly mentioned...

 Some inline examples:
 - Search a card by name: `@ScryfallBot Bolas`
 - Search an instant that can be played in an Esper EDH deck: `@ScryfallBot id<=esper t:instant`